endel/joy.js/README.md

 # joy.js

-joy.js is a nice set of independent libraries that can be used to create games, or any kind of web multimedia.
+joy.js is a nice set of independent JavaScript libraries that can be used to create games, or any kind of web multimedia.

 ## History